sanaa-almoghraby/SONGR/README.md

 An Album has a title, an artist, a songCount, a length (in seconds), and an imageUrl that is a link to that album’s art.
 A user should be able to see information about all the albums on the site.
 A user should be able to add albums to the site.

+# Lab: 13 - Related Resources and Integration Testing

+Create a Song model.
+A Song has a title, a length (in seconds), a trackNumber, and the album on which that song appears.
+Ensure that the relationship between Albums and Songs is appropriately set up.